leeper/opinioncourse/Notes/Week8.md

 ## Page, Shapiro, and Dempsey ##
+* Page et al. talk about public opinion in the aggregate.
+This is a shift from much of what we've read so far.
+What conceptualization of public opinion (from Herbst) do they adopt?
+* What assumptions do the authors make about how citizens form opinions?
+(23--24)
+* Do the authors expect large/direct or small/indirect effects of media?
+Why do they focus on television?
+(24--25)
+* What data do the authors use to look at what moves public opinion?
+(25--26) What is their unit of analysis?
+* Do the level and unit of analysis adopted in this paper create any problems for the authors?
+What is the mechanism by which these aggregate results are produced?
+* How do the authors measure media content?
+(26) How does this differ from the experimental research we've read in previous weeks?
+Does this increase or decrease the credibility of their research?
+* How stable is aggregate opinion over-time?
+(28--29) What effect does media content have on opinions?
+* What effect do interest groups have on opinion?
+(37) Does this result make sense?
+Why or why not?
+* The authors find large effects of the Presidency.
+What implications does that have for anticipatory representation?
+Do those results generalize beyond the US?

 ## Healy and Malhotra ##
 * Healy and Malhotra look at the effects of tornadoes on voting.
 Why?
 What's the logic here?
 What do tornadoes tell us about voting behavior?
 (194)